ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

     1      0x7f2bf49a7b80     0     271      368    5.48%       76       76        0      123       76       47
 ```

-As evident from the report, there's quite a lot of false sharing happening in
+As evident from the report, there's quite a considerable amount of false sharing happening in
 the code.
-To eliminate false sharing, we can allocate the Random state in the
+To eliminate false sharing, allocate the Random State in the
-domain that is going to use it.
-This way, the states will be allocated with
+domain that is going to use it, so the states will be allocated with
 memory locations far from each other.

 ```ocaml